Scaseco/maven-repo-rdf/README.md

-# maven-repo-rdf
+# nexus-maven-repository-index-to-rdf
-RDF Conversion of the Maven Repository at https://repo.maven.apache.org/maven2/.index/
+RDF Conversion of the Nexus Maven Repository index file to be found at https://repo.maven.apache.org/maven2/.index/

 Download the full index and run the groovy script.
 Uses Apache Jena.
 Remove duplicates with `sort -u` (the groovy script may be improved with local caching to produce fewer duplicates).